June 2014 Senior Activity Calendar

 Guess That Blonde

-On this day that blond bombshell Marilyn Monroe was born, quiz residents with descriptions of famous blondes and have them guess which one you are describing.
+In recognition of this day that blond bombshell Marilyn Monroe was born, quiz residents with descriptions of famous blondes and have them guess which celebrity you are describing.

 Hurricane Season Opener Social

-Recognize this first day of the 2013 Atlantic, Caribbean, and Gulf hurricane season by hosting a tropical social.
-Play fun, tropical music and serve residents fresh pineapple and tasty alcohol-free hurricanes with little drink umbrellas.
+Recognize this first day of the 2014 Atlantic, Caribbean, and Gulf hurricane season by hosting a tropical social.
+Play fun, tropical music and serve fresh pineapple and tasty alcohol-free hurricanes with little drink umbrellas.

 - Birthday: Johnny Weissmuller, actor and Olympic swimmer (1904)

-- Republic Day in Italy, the day Italy chose to become a republic instead of a monarchy (1946)
+- Republic Day in Italy, the day Italy chose to change its form of government from a monarchy to a republic (1946)

 Celebrate this Republic Day in Italy by coordinating with Dining Services to provide an Italian lunch, featuring spaghetti and meat sauce or lasagna.
 Serve gelato for dessert.

-For this International Men's Month, start up a monthly men's club.
-Turn on the local baseball game and serve the men pizza and beer.
+For this International Men's Month, start a monthly men's club.
+Turn on the local baseball game and serve pizza and beer.

 - Birthday: Josephine Baker, dancer and singer (1906)